karl-mantle/victoria-3-cenj/README.md

 ## Compatibility

-This mod is written for the latest* version of Victoria 3 - patch 1.3.3
+This mod is written for the latest* version of Victoria 3 - patch 1.3.6

 Please note: this mod will inherently cause the game to run slower than vanilla, especially from the midgame onwards (around the 1860s...).

-This mod should be fully compatible with any cosmetic / GUI mods as long as they're loaded after this one.
+This mod should be fully compatible with any cosmetic / GUI mods.

 Any other kind of mod would have to be looked at on a case-by-case basis.

 ## Translation

-This mod is availible in English.
+This mod is available in English.

 Other languages will be added in the future, if you would like to add a translation or request one feel free to contact me.